top of page

 Legacy Gifts*

+SPECIAL NOTE: St. Matthew has set-up in Simply Giving easy access for donations directly to the Renovation / Refresh Project.
+Please check it out and contribute as you are able.
 If you have any questions about your current account or setting up your account, contact our Financial Director Bruce Reed at (412) 848-0219 or email Bruce at brucerreed@comcast.net .

 * Legacy Gifts, sometimes generally referred to as “planned giving,” are donations made by an individual through a will or other formal designation.
 Legacy gifts are typically meant to reflect the values and desires of the donor.
 As the name suggests, most donors want to leave a legacy or memory of their life through their posthumous giving.
 In most cases, a legacy gift is made upon someone’s death, but not always.
 Legacy giving can take a number of forms, including recurring donations that begin while the donor is alive and continue after they’re deceased.
 And legacy gifts don’t have to be monetary, either.
-They can include material goods, property, stocks—anything that’s of value to the beneficiary
+They can include material goods, property, stocks—anything that’s of value to the beneficiary.

 bottom of page